Troll Research Station, NO

 Facilities

-The station is located on the slope between the coast and the inland platau.
-Norwegian Polar Institute provides access to the station for Norwegian and international research groups.
+Norwegian Polar Institute (NPI) provides access to the station for Norwegian and international research groups.
 Troll Research Station functions as a hub for summer field work, and is a year round platform for continuous, long-term monitoring.
 The Norwegian research community is currently establishing the Troll Observing Network, expanding the monitoring capabilities in Dronning Maud Land.

 NPI normally start the booking of flights in May for the coming Antarctic season.